 Most of them will automatically populate your saved usernames and passwords onto your favorite sites, so you don’t have to type them in manually every time.
 The best ones are compatible with all major devices and browsers as well, so you can use the services on your Windows laptop and your iPad.

 It’s also good practice to keep up with news surrounding password manager security breaches and incidents.
 While they are safe against the majority of attacks, people with malicious intent are always looking for new ways to exploit vulnerabilities and gain access to other people’s private information.
 This was the case with LastPass in late 2019.
+Because of this LastPass breach, we’ve chosen to focus on other password managers in this roundup.

 What About My Browser’s Password Manager?